swimorsink/onecodingproblem/README.md

 # OneCodingProblem

 These are the solutions for OneCodingProblem.
-They are arranged as one folder per problem.
+They are arranged as one file per problem.

+All solutions are written in python.